 A variety of dietary modifications and drug therapies can reduce the likelihood of recurrence of calcium oxalate stones.

-Dietary modification — From the viewpoint of diet, increasing the intake of fluid, dietary calcium, potassium and phytate and decreasing the intake of oxalate, animal protein, sucrose, fructose, sodium, supplemental calcium and supplemental vitamin C may be beneficial .
+Dietary modification — From the viewpoint of diet, increasing the intake of fluid, dietary calcium, potassium and phytate may be beneficial.
+In addition, decreasing the intake of oxalate, animal protein, sucrose, fructose, sodium, vitamin C, and supplemental calcium (as opposed to dietary calcium) may reduce the risk of stones .
 (See "Risk factors for calcium stones in adults".)
 The role of vitamin D in stone formation remains unclear.